-Psy 220 Community Psychology

-The study of how psychology can be applied to social services such as community mental health centers to effect social change.
+Psy 220 Community Psychology Community Psychology is the study of how psychology can be applied to social services such as community mental health centers to effect social change.
 Emphasis is on planning, prevention, early intervention, research and evaluation as well as how to strengthen existing social support networks and create new ones.
-Empowerment and primary prevention will be focus of attention.
-Prerequisite: Psy 150 or Soc 101 or Soc 102.
+Empowerment and primary prevention is the focus of attention.
+Prerequisite: Psy 150 or Soc 101 or Soc 102 passed with C or better.
+Cross-listed as PACS 221.
 3 hours.